logicspark/awesome-social-button/README.md

 ### Prerequisite

-This is created base on Vite + Vue3 + TypeScript, So you will need to install this lib inside Vue3 project in order to use this libary.
-You can also use this lib inside Vue2 but we still don't test it yet.
+This is created base on Vite + Vue3 + TypeScript soo you will need to install this lib inside Vue3 project.
+Vue2 may be supported but it has not been fully tested yet.

+Additionally, you will need to install brand icons from the lastest verion of Font Awesome.
+1. Go to the Font Awesome [download](https://fontawesome.com/download) page
+2. Select "Free for Web" to download
+3. Unzip the downloaded file > Open Webfonts > Select the brand font to install into your Vue3 project

 _Note: You may use this library with only HTML & CSS.
 Please visit our [demo](https://social-awesome-button.logicspark.com) to implement right away._